Titoine/content-modelling-examples/README.md

 # Content Modelling Examples
 Examples and best practices of content modelling in Prismic.
-Copy and paste the JSON definition of these Prismic Custom Types to see the examples in action.
+Copy and paste the JSON definition of these Custom Types into your Prismic repository to see the examples in action.

 ## Ecommerce Website
 Eshops of all sizes are using Prismic to enhance their visitor's experience with rich content.
 Some examples of custom types definition for managing this content in Prismic: